 Many applicants explore the possibility of obtaining a Visitor Visa to gain access to Australia with a view to lodging the partner visa application when they are on-shore and remain in Australia during processing.

-Whilst in some instances this can be a successful there is some issues you may encounter with this strategy.
+While in some instances this can be successful, there are some issues you may encounter with this strategy.

 - A Visitor Visa in the tourist stream is granted on the basis that you are a genuine temporary entrant.
 Ultimately the Tourist Visa shouldn’t be used for such things.

 - A Visitor Visa can be often be granted with Condition 8503 which prohibits the applicant making a further visa application whilst in Australia.